isair/takt-kids/README.md

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY

 These variables are your amazon web services access key id and secret access key respectively as their names suggest.
-After setting them, change the **AWS_STORAGE_BUCKET_NAME** variable in *settings.py* to the name of your own bucket then run a *collectstatic* command like this in the project directory:
+After setting them, change the **AWS_STORAGE_BUCKET_NAME** variable in *settings.py* to the name of your own bucket then run a *collectstatic* command like this inside the project directory:

 ```
 python manage.py collectstatic